Delayed Charged Lepton Yukawa Equilibration in Minimal Seesaw: Abstract

 \section{Abstract}

 While most studies of the minimal type-I seesaw neglect the heaviest decoupled right-handed neutrino, assuming negligible contributions to neutrino masses and leptogenesis, we demonstrate that its cosmological role can be significant.
-When long-lived, this particle substantially modifies the charged lepton Yukawa equilibration temperature in the early universe, necessitating reassessment of lepton flavor effects in thermal leptogenesis and potentially shifting flavor regime boundaries.
-We identify experimental probes through neutrino oscillation measurements and gravitational wave observations.
+When long-lived, the presence of this particle can substantially modify the charged lepton Yukawa equilibration temperature in the early universe, necessitating reassessment of lepton flavor effects in thermal leptogenesis and potentially shifting flavor regime boundaries.
+Additionally, we identify experimental probes, including neutrino oscillation measurements and gravitational wave observations to investigate this scenario.

 Understanding the origin of the observed matter-antimatter asymmetry \cite{Planck:2018vyg} represents a fundamental challenge in modern cosmology.
 Several studies have proposed mechanisms for dynamically generating baryon asymmetry that adhere to Sakharov's conditions \cite{Sakharov:1967dj}.
 Among these, the type I seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,Yanagida:1979gs,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr,Schechter:1981cv,Datta:2021elq} is particularly compelling.
 It offers a minimal extension of the Standard Model (SM) by introducing three heavy right-handed neutrinos (RHNs) $N_i$, which simultaneously explain neutrino masses and generate lepton asymmetry through their out-of-equilibrium decays into SM lepton ($\ell_L^T = (\nu_L, e_L)$) and Higgs ($H$) doublets.
 The corresponding Lagrangian is given by: